• Skip to primary navigation

 Tweet

-Jump to Recipe Print Recipe
+Jump to Recipe Jump to Video Print Recipe

 Red Wine Stew on caste iron with french bread

-Red Wine Beef Stew with Mushrooms and Carrots is the ultimate cool weather comfort food.
+Red Wine Beef Stew with Mushrooms and Carrots is the ultimate cool weather comfort food!

 Red Wine Beef Stew with Mushrooms and Carrots has fall-apart pieces of hearty beef, caramelized mushrooms, tender carrots and onions, all brought together in a mouth-watering wine and bacon infused sauce flavored with garlic and thyme.